-A world with less poverty, more fiscal opportunity and self-sustaining communities within some of the worlds most underserved communities.
+A world with less poverty, more fiscal opportunity and self-sustaining communities in rural underserved communities.

-Through solar power, internet infrastructure, strategic partners and community relations, we strive to achieve our mission.
+Through close community relationships and solar powered technology infrastructure, entrepreneur mentorship and vocational education programs, we strive to achieve our mission.

 TVL looks at rural economic development through a for-profit lens.
 We address the gap between aid and business for long-term economic sustainability.
 TVL invests in people - not just things - and commit long term, for lasting results.
 Our approach is customized to the community needs and economic opportunities.
 By working closely with the community, local leaders and businesses we are able to build a plan specific to each community.
 A result that comes out of this process is a network of support for the community with like minded individuals, working towards the same goal.